AdnanH901/Students_exam_results_analysis/README.md

 - **More Hours = Better Grades** - Students who study more hours, regardless of skill/ attendance, perform better.

-- **Unrealistic Previous Exams** - The previous exams were a lot easier than the final exams, not a clear indication of the final score of a student.
+- **Unrealistic Previous Exams** — The previous exams were a lot easier than the final exams, which does not indicate a student's final score.

 # Insights Deep Dive

 ## Parental Involvement Analysis
 ![image](https://github.com/user-attachments/assets/a2a79cfa-ab5c-4731-ad72-1e6772acc7e1)

-The data shows how access to resources (top label) and the parental involvement (bottom label) affects the overall grades of a student.
-Overall there is not a huge difference in scores with general averages being around **65**.
-However, students perform better when they have higher access to resources regardless of involved their parents are.
-Conversly, students perform better when their parents are more involved regardless of the level of resources the student has.
-Overall <ins>***greater access to resources and more parental involvment leads to greater academic success***</ins>.
+- **Greater Access to Resources & Parental Involvement Leads to Success:** The data shows how access to resources (top label) and parental involvement (bottom label) affect the overall grades of a student.
+Overall, there is not a huge difference in scores, with general averages being around **65**.
+However, students perform better when they have higher access to resource, regardless of involved their parents are involved.
+Conversely, students perform better when their parents are more involved, regardless of the level of resources the student has.

 ## Insights 2
 ***FURTHER ANALYSIS OF INSIGHT 2***